 - Proof of relationship to child (birth certificate)

-- Child's school enrolment evidence (CAS number from licensed independent school)
+- Child's school enrolment evidence (CAS from licensed independent school)

-- Bank statements (28 consecutive days, showing required maintenance funds)
+- Bank statements (28 consecutive days, showing required funds)

 - Evidence of UK accommodation arrangements